hummusonrails/arbitrum-prisoners-dilemma-workshop/README.md

 The frontend demonstrates advanced game mechanics:

-**1. Strategic Decision Making**
+**1. Iterated Strategic Decision Making**
-- 📋 **Task 1**: Explore the cooperate vs defect choice interface
+- 📋 **Task 1**: Explore the cooperate vs defect choice interface for each round
-- 🔗 **Task 2**: Study move submission and commitment schemes
+- � **Task 2**: Study how continuation decisions are handled after each round
-- 📊 **Task 3**: Learn how to handle simultaneous move revelation
+- � **Task 3**: Learn how the frontend and contract keep all players in sync across rounds

-**2. Payout Distribution**
+**2. Iterated Payout Distribution**
-- 📖 **Task 1**: Understand automatic ETH payout calculations
+- 📖 **Task 1**: Understand cumulative ETH payout calculations across multiple rounds
-- ✍️ **Task 2**: Study the payoff matrix implementation
+- ✍️ **Task 2**: Study the payoff matrix implementation per round and for the final cell
-- 🎯 **Task 3**: Learn transaction confirmation patterns
+- 🎯 **Task 3**: Learn transaction confirmation and state update patterns for multi-round games

-#### 🎯 **Game Theory Learning Points**
+#### 🎯 **Iterated Game Theory Learning Points**

-**Nash Equilibrium**
+**Nash Equilibrium (Iterated)**
-- Both players defecting is the Nash equilibrium
+- Both players defecting in every round is the Nash equilibrium, but strategies like tit-for-tat can outperform in repeated play.
-- Neither player can improve by unilaterally changing strategy

 **Pareto Efficiency**
-- Mutual cooperation is Pareto optimal (best collective outcome)
-- But individual incentives prevent this outcome
+- Mutual cooperation in every round is Pareto optimal (best collective outcome), but individual incentives and uncertainty about the final round often prevent this outcome.

 **Risk vs Reward**
-- Cooperation: Safe but vulnerable to exploitation
+- Cooperation: Safe but vulnerable to exploitation, especially if the other player defects late.
-- Defection: Aggressive but guarantees you won't be the "sucker"
+- Defection: Aggressive but may lose out on long-term gains if the other player retaliates.

 #### 🚀 **Workshop Tasks**
 1. **Play the Game**: Create games and test different strategies